 In the 2011 Generic Cost of Capital Decision (the "2011 GCOC Decision"), the AUC made statements regarding cost responsibility for stranded assets, which the Corporation and other utilities challenge as being incorrectly made.
+The AUC's statements implied that the shareholder is responsible for the cost of stranded assets in a broader sense than that generally understood by regulated utilities and, to an extent, also conflicts directly with the EUA.
 As a result, the Corporation together with other Alberta utilities filed a Review and Variance application with the AUC.
 In June 2012, the AUC decided it would not permit a review and variance of the decision in question, but would examine the issue in a Utility Asset Disposition ("UAD") proceeding reinitiated in November 2012.
 The Corporation and the other utilities had sought leave to appeal the AUC's pronouncement on the treatment of stranded assets in the 2011 GCOC Decision with the Alberta Court of Appeal, and have temporarily adjourned that court process pending the AUC's follow-up proceeding.
-Any decision by the AUC regarding the treatment of stranded assets does not alter a utility's right, under the EUA, to a reasonable opportunity to recover the prudent costs of service and the right to earn a reasonable return on equity.
+Any decision by the AUC regarding the treatment of stranded assets cannot alter a utility's right, under the EUA, to a reasonable opportunity to recover the prudent costs of service and earn a fair return on equity.